ncase/anxiety/scenes/act4.md

 h: I... think there's a line between that and the thunder.

-b: But *where*, human?! *Where?*
+b: But exactly *where*, human? *Where?!*

 h: I don't know.
 But *you* can help me!

-h: Working and negotiating with you, we'll find and draw that line.
+h: Working and negotiating with you, we'll draw that line.

 b: Okay.
 But I've got no opposable thumbs, so you have to do the drawing.